-The treasures of the high seas - 50% of the planet – are up for grabs and undefended: some marine life could be disappearing before it is even discovered.
+The treasures of the High Seas – 50% of the planet – are up for grabs and undefended: some marine life could be disappearing before it is even discovered.
 With fishing, mining and pollution encroaching ever further and deeper into the Ocean, the existing legal and governance framework is out of date and out of its depth.
-The current process to negotiate a new high seas treaty must lead to a robust agreement fit for guarding Ocean life against 21st century perils, and for the benefit of all.
+The current process to negotiate a new High Seas treaty must lead to a robust agreement fit for guarding Ocean life against 21st century perils, and for the benefit of all.

-- The high seas are part of the global commons and governed collectively by all nations.
-Once thought to be barren and devoid of life, it is now known that the high seas are one of the largest reservoirs of biodiversity on Earth.
+- The High Seas are part of the global commons and governed collectively by all nations.
+Once thought to be barren and devoid of life, it is now known that the High Seas are one of the largest reservoirs of biodiversity on Earth.

-- Other species spend their entire lives in the high seas, living and breeding along the mighty submerged mountain ranges that span the global Ocean.
+- Other species spend their entire lives in the High Seas, living and breeding along the mighty submerged mountain ranges that span the global Ocean.

-- The high seas provide critical ecosystem services for our planet – from fisheries to climate regulation.
-As examples, current estimates of the economic value of carbon storage by the high seas range from US$74 billion to US$222 billion per year while high seas fisheries raise up to US$16 billion annually in gross catch.
+- The High Seas provide critical ecosystem services for our planet – from fisheries to climate regulation.
+As examples, current estimates of the economic value of carbon storage by the High Seas range from US$74 billion to US$222 billion per year while High Seas fisheries raise up to US$16 billion annually in gross catch.

 - The United Nations Law of the Sea Convention (UNCLOS), an international treaty that many call ‘the Constitution of the Ocean’ was negotiated through the 1990s to determine which marine areas States have jurisdiction over, and which are areas of international responsibility.
 Since then, several agreements have been made to regulate specific activities, like seabed mining and fishing for highly migratory and straddling fish stocks.
-Under these treaties, particularly for fishing, a plethora of organizations have been set up to manage different types of fishing or specific species on the high seas, which the Global Ocean Commission coined as a ‘spaghetti soup’ of acronyms.
+Under these treaties, particularly for fishing, a plethora of organizations have been set up to manage different types of fishing or specific species on the High Seas, which the Global Ocean Commission coined as a ‘spaghetti soup’ of acronyms.

-- Currently, there is no legal mechanism with which to establish fully protected marine areas in most parts of the high seas, no mechanism to undertake environmental impact assessments and no agreement for access and benefit sharing of marine genetic resources in areas beyond national jurisdiction.
+- Currently, there is no legal mechanism with which to establish fully protected marine areas in most parts of the High Seas, no mechanism to undertake environmental impact assessments and no agreement for access and benefit sharing of marine genetic resources in areas beyond national jurisdiction.

-- Increasing impacts from human activity, continue to negatively affect biodiversity on the high seas.
-For example, Fish stocks are in trouble because dwindling stocks nearer to shore mean that boats are going further and deeper looking for fish.
-Destructive fishing practices, such as bottom trawling, and illegal fishing are threatening high seas marine life.
+- Increasing impacts from human activity, continue to negatively affect biodiversity on the High Seas.
+For example, fish stocks are in trouble because dwindling stocks nearer to shore mean that boats are going further and deeper looking for fish.
+Destructive fishing practices, such as bottom trawling, and illegal fishing are threatening High Seas marine life.
 And new and emerging unregulated activities are adding another layer of concern.

-- For the Ocean to carry on functioning as a key life-support system, providing food, jobs and oxygen to name just a few of the things we term economic “services”, we cannot ignore the 2/3 of the Ocean that makes up the high seas (as this short film shows).
+- For the Ocean to carry on functioning as a key life-support system, providing food, jobs and oxygen to name just a few of the things we term economic “services”, we cannot ignore the 2/3 of the Ocean that makes up the High Seas (as this short film shows).

 - A breakthrough was reached in early 2015, followed by a UN Resolution (69/292) which established a two-year official process to development of a new treaty under the Law of the Sea Convention to protect life in the global Ocean.

-- Given what we now know about the impacts of climate change on the Ocean and the critical role of a healthy Ocean as a carbon sink and source of Oxygen, the sooner this agreement gets finalized and enters into force, the better.
+- Given what we now know about the impacts of climate change on the Ocean and the critical role of a healthy Ocean as a carbon sink and source of oxygen, the sooner this agreement gets finalized and enters into force, the better.

-- This would be the first global treaty process focused specifically on protection of marine biodiversity for that part of the Ocean beyond national boundaries (the high seas and its seabed floor below).
+- This would be the first global treaty process focused specifically on protection of marine biodiversity for that part of the Ocean beyond national boundaries (the High Seas and its seabed floor below).

 - Securing the health of the global Ocean is critical if we want to build resilience to change and secure the health of the world’s biosphere for future generations.
 We need government leaders to encourage their negotiators to work quickly for a strong agreement to secure the health of the global Ocean and meet the ambition of the Paris climate deal.